Kermode and Mayo's Film Review: Kermode and Mayo's Take

 On 11 March 2022, Kermode and Mayo announced that the show would be coming to an end on 5 Live, saying "21 years is a long time to be clogging up the schedules.
 We - and no one else - have decided to step away".
 Their last edition aired on 1 April with Mayo leaving the BBC after 40 years.
 Immediately after coming off air, their new podcast Kermode and Mayo's Take was announced by Somethin' Else (now part of Sony Music Entertainment's Global Podcast Division).
-This replacement review show, starting in May 2022, will include discussions about television series as well as films, with the Take 2 version of the podcast being exclusive to subscribers.
+This replacement review show, launched in May 2022, includes discussions about television series as well as films, with the Take 2 version of the podcast being exclusive to subscribers.

 Format

 The first hour of the show normally began with a run-down of the week's top ten films, with brief comments or capsule reviews from Kermode for films he had seen; Mayo read comments and reviews from listeners on all of the films.
 The rest of the first hour featured live or pre-recorded interviews with guests, usually actors or directors promoting an upcoming release.
 The second hour was devoted to full reviews of recently released films.
 A number of different additional features were included throughout the 21 years of the show's history, with WTF (What's That Film), where Kermode tries to name a half-remembered film, being the last weekly regular feature of this kind on the show.

 Towards the end of the programme Kermode identified the "best film to watch that week" on British free-to-air television channels and 'TV Movie So Bad it's Bad'.
 In the 2010s, Kermode noticed that the quality of some of the films broadcast by the channel 5Star had been "substandard" with many titles due to be broadcast on the channel picking up that week's 'TV Movie So Bad it's Bad' award.
 The final film picked for this feature was Grown Ups, an Adam Sandler film which was due to be broadcast at 5:10pm on 2 April 2022 on 5Star.
 At the end of each show Kermode identified his "Film of the Week" from the ones reviewed that week.
 In February 2012, a new "DVD of the week" feature started, with Kermode identifying noteworthy DVD releases during the programme.

 Throughout each show Kermode and Mayo engaged in "on-air sparring" that was compared to a "bickering married couple"; the decade-long partnership included numerous in-jokes and ongoing arguments.
 Kermode's negative reviews are referred to by the presenters and fans as "Kermodean rants".